How Does a Contingency Fee Work in a Personal Injury Case?

 Typically, in a contingency fee agreement, the attorney puts up the money upfront for the expenses and is reimbursed out of the recovery only if a recovery is made.
 However, a contract can be written in many different ways.
 Thus, you should read your contract to be sure this is the case in your situation.

 There are many different ways a contingency fee can be set up.
 The predetermined percentage typically fluctuates depending upon how far into the legal process the case ultimately goes.
 In Texas, it is common to be 33.33% or 1/3 if the case settles prior to filing a lawsuit, 40% if the case settles after litigation starts or goes to final judgment but does not go up on appeal and 45% if the case must be appealed.

 Why Use a Contingency Fee Attorney for a Personal Injury Claim?

 Contingency fee agreements provide an opportunity for personal injury victims–who might otherwise not be able to afford access to justice–to seek legal recourse and get the compensation they deserve.
 The cost of litigating a personal injury claim can add up quickly.
-With investigation fees, deposition costs and more, contingency fee attorneys front a majority of these costs and collect their payment after a recovery is made.
+With investigation fees, deposition costs, and more, contingency fee attorneys front a majority of these costs and collect their payment after a settlement or judgment.
 This gives individuals who normally would not have the necessary financial resources the opportunity to receive the legal representation they deserve.

 Do All Personal Injury Lawyers Work on a Contingency Fee Basis?

 While contingency fees are extremely common, not every lawyer uses them.
-Some require you to pay all or part of the expenses up front.
+Some require you to pay all or part of the expenses upfront.
 Some require payment by the hour.
-You should talk to the lawyer before you hire them and make sure that they will work on a contingency fee that includes fronting expenses until a recovery and that you owe nothing for fees nor case expenses if no recovery is made.
+You should talk to the lawyer before you hire them and make sure that they will work on a contingency fee that includes fronting expenses until a settlement or judgment and that you owe nothing for fees nor case expenses if no recovery is made.